iamfortune/Technical-Article-Guideline-Template/README.md

 > In this article, we will build a simple React app that uses Grommet, a React component library that provides accessibility, modularity, responsiveness, and theming in a tidy package.
 We will then deploy the app to Netlify.

-Anther summary can be seen below:
+Another summary can be seen below:

 ![article summary](img/article-description.png)